American Association of Woodturners: AAW Gallery of Wood Art

 The AAW operates the AAW Gallery of Wood Art in Saint Paul's historic Landmark Center.
 The gallery features changing exhibits of art of all kinds made from wood, and there also is a gift shop.
-Admission is free to the gallery, which is open daily except Monday and Saturday.
+Admission is free to the gallery, which is open Wednesday-Friday and Sunday from 12 to 4 pm.

-The AAW works in partnership with the Wood Art Alliance, formerly Collectors of Wood Art, to promote the development and appreciation of studio wood art among collectors, artists, educators, art critics, galleries, museums, and the general public.
+The AAW and its Gallery of Wood Art promotes the development and appreciation of studio wood art among collectors, artists, educators, art critics, galleries, museums, and the general public.
+Gallery curator is Tib Shaw.